flavorjones/concourse-deployer/README.md

 Go get a coffee.
 In about 5 minutes, you'll have:

-* a terraformed GCP environment in us-east1-b
+* a terraformed GCP environment,
 * with a VM running a bosh director,
 * and a load balancer in front of it, ready for concourse to be installed